 1. Faded Bistro & Beer Garden

 Our first stop borders on central Florida, but we couldn’t pass up including this fun find in Sebring, Florida.
 This lakefront town is famous for the Sebring International Raceway that hosts the twelve-hour Grand Prix, which takes place in early December each year.
 The Faded Bistro & Beer Garden also calls Sebring home and is a Harvest Hosts location.
-They offer five reservable spots for rigs of any size and have free WiFi for your convenience.
+They offer five reservable spots for rigs of any size and have WiFi for your convenience.
 This unique eatery provides craft beer, live music, and lunch, dinner, and weekend brunch.
 If you choose to eat outdoors, you will be enveloped by plants in their garden/nursery.